RESIDENTIAL COLLEGE SOCIETY

 - Types of Residential Colleges: selective, whole campus, etc.

-Terms of office for Executive Leadership Team members shall begin in October.
+Terms of office for Executive Leadership Team members shall begin at the annual fall Symposium.
 Members shall serve one three-year term and may be elected to one additional three-year term, not to exceed six consecutive years.
-Executive Leadership Team members who are at the end of their first term may be renewed for a second term by majority vote of the remaining members.
+Executive Leadership Team members who are at the end of their first term may be renewed for a second term by majority vote of the members.
+Notice of intent to serve a second term must be given no later than the March Executive Leadership Team Meeting of the year in which one’s term would otherwise expire.
+Voting to renew a Team member’s term must occur prior to the spring program planning meeting and may occur via electronic ballot.

 Executive Leadership Team members shall serve without compensation with the exception that expenses incurred in the furtherance of the Society’s business are allowed to be reimbursed with documentation and prior approval, if finances allow.